dacaldera/CFTA_Spring2021/Course Materials/Project Sheets/Project_2_Digital_Collage.md

 }
 ```
-* **
+# Add Code
-* **Add Code** - Looking at your list, think about what code to add to make the first element work as planned.
+* Looking at your list, think about what code to add to make the first element work as planned.
 Use comments to flesh-it-out in more detail if needed.
 What type of code could make this element work? type in the code and hit the play button to check if it works, tweak the code and hit play again, and keep doing this until it looks the way you want it to look.
 Lets do the first one:
 ```
 void setup(){
   size(600,600);